unjs/nitro/docs/content/1.deploy/20.providers/netlify.md

-# Netlify
+---

-Deploy Nitro apps to Netlify.
+description: 'Deploy Nitro apps to Netlify.'
+---

 **Preset:** `netlify` ([switch to this preset](/deploy/#changing-the-deployment-preset))